New Orleans WWII Museum—Why It’s a Must-See (+ Visit Tips)

 I’ll never forget the sight of this stoic older gentleman with tears splashing down his face.
 Over half a century later, he was still very much back in that time.
 As his face met ours, our tears flowed together.

 I always visit at least a museum or two in every city I travel to, and this one is now in my top five in the world.
-Not only for my personal sentiment, but how well it was done.
+Not only for my personal sentiment but also for how well it was done.
 This museum is an incredibly immersive experience.

-World War II is considered, “the war that changed the world.”
-It may have been decades ago, but it’s still very relevant to current times, providing invaluable lessons and learnings that we can apply today.
+World War II is considered “the war that changed the world.”
+It may have been decades ago, but it’s still very relevant, providing invaluable lessons and learnings that we can apply today.

 About the New Orleans WWII Museum